 Windows Phone/Mobile Forensics

-Focus: This section will test all that you have learned during thecourse.
-Working in small groups, students will examine three smartphone devices and solve a scenario relating to a real-world smartphone forensics investigation.
-Each group will independently analyze the three smartphones, manually decode data, answer specific questions, form an investigation hypothesis, develop a report and present findings.
+Focus: This final course day will test all that you have learned during the course.
+Working in small groups, students will examine three smartphone devices and solve a scenario relating to a real-world smartphone forensic investigation.
+Each group will independently analyze the three smartphones, manually decode data, answer specific questions, form an investigation hypothesis, develop a report, and present findings.

 Each group will be asked to answer the key questions listed below during the capstone exercise, just as they would during a real-world digital investigation: